wp-plugins/image-teleporter/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Fullfilled Feature request to allow batch processing of past posts in cases where there are thousands of posts.
+Implemented batch feature.
+If you leave it blank it processes everything.
+If you add a number you are defining the batch it will process each time.
+When the batch is finished a Continue button is available to continue to the next batch.
+Thanks @chillopedia for the suggestion!

 = 1.0.7 =
-* Left default in place of only pulling last 5 posts
+* Left default in place of only pulling last 5 posts, fixed to include all posts.

 = 1.0.6 =
 * Fixed bug where proccessing old posts would ignore posts and only process pages.
 Now Everything is processed.